 HoneyBook is a solid platform.
 It does CRM, contracts, scheduling, automations, project management, and invoicing — all in one tool.
 If you use most of those features daily, this post isn't for you.
 Stay with HoneyBook.

-But if you're like a lot of event planners we've talked to, you signed up for HoneyBook to do one thing: send professional quotes and get paid.
+But if you're like a lot of event planners we've talked to, you signed up for HoneyBook to do one thing: capture inquiries, send professional quotes, and get paid.
 And you're paying for a full business management suite you mostly don't use.

 What HoneyBook Does Well